Want to make something extra special this grilling season? Impress your family and friends with beer can chicken!

 Thanks to a simple rub and a can of beer, this grilled chicken is ridiculously flavorful, juicy, and moist.

 The best part is that couldn’t be easier to make.
 There’s no babysitting required.
 The grill will take care of everything.

-For a crowd-pleasing summer barbecue, look no further than beer can chicken.
+So for a crowd-pleasing summer barbecue, look no further than beer can chicken.
 What are you waiting for?
 Fire up the grill and crack open a beer!

 Beer Can Chicken

 Beer can chicken is achieved by cooking a whole chicken over indirect heat.